Region: South East Asia

 There is a wide range of food to be sampled throughout Malaysia.
 The country's diverse ethnic background has influenced its food enormously.
 Chinese and Indian meals are found in most places, and rich, spicy Malaysian delicacies are a ‘must’ to try.

 Malaysian Airlines have an extensive route network around Malaysia and over to Borneo.
 On our tours we utilise the local buses, both aircon and local buses, longboats, planes, ferry and minivans.

 There are excellent local handicrafts to buy at bargain prices.
 Some of these have a distinctly Malay/Indonesian flavour with batiks being widely available.
 And don't miss out on the fabulous pewter-ware, silverware and pottery.

 There are a number of books that make interesting reading and provide an insight into the history, politics and culture of the area.
-A few suggestions are: Malaysia, Singapore & Brunei -Lonely Planet Into the Heart of Borneo -Redmond O'Hanlon A Stroll through Borneo -James Barclay Stranger in the Forest-Eric Hansen The White Rajahs of Borneo-Robert Payne A History of Malaysia-Barbara Andaya The Jungle is Neutral-F.S.
-Chapman Kampong Boy-Straits Times Culture Shock Malaysia-Jo Ann Craig Culture Shock Borneo-Heidi Munan
+A few suggestions are: Malaysia, Singapore & Brunei -Lonely Planet, Into the Heart of Borneo by Redmond O'Hanlon, A Stroll through Borneo by James Barclay, Stranger in the Forest by Eric Hansen, The White Rajahs of Borneo by Robert Payne, A History of Malaysia by Barbara Andaya, The Jungle is Neutral by F.S.
+Chapma, Culture Shock Malaysia by Jo Ann Craig, Culture Shock Borneo by Heidi Munan